 Graphic orga nisers for scaffolding cognitive abilities

-How Can Students Use Working Memory More Effectively for Learning?
+How Can learners Use Working Memory More Effectively for Learning?

-Miller (1956) showed chunking helps learners remember more.
-Paivio (1971) suggests visuals improve learner understanding.
-Baddeley (2000) stated repetition helps learners recall facts clearly.
-Sweller (1988) found note-taking supports learner processing skills.
+Miller (1956) showed that chunking helps learners remember more.
+Paivio (1971) suggests that visuals help learners understand.
+Baddeley (2000) stated that repetition helps learners recall facts clearly.
+Note-taking can support learning when it helps learners organise and process information.

 Besides the Visuo-spatial Sketchpad, we can also use external memory resources to remember what we have learned.
 This includes using images to store information (as with mind maps and diagrams).
 We can also write information down in notebooks or on post-it notes for easier retrieval of specific facts.
 Just as we use objects outside our brain as anchors, using external memory sources is a great way to improve working memory and promote more efficient learning in the classroom.